 Points can be redeemed both online and in-store with a simple click.
 If you prefer, you can have your rewards sent to you in a text message.
 A mobile wallet is also available, which will let you pay for purchases using ApplePay, AndroidPay, or SamsungPay.

 Online account management takes care of many of the needs customers have for service.
-However, you can still reach a live person by email, snail mail, or phone.
-The Banana Republic customer service number for its standard card is 866-450-2330, and the number for the Luxe Card is 866-450-2335.
+However, you can still reach a live person by email, snail mail, or phone number.
+The Banana Republic customer service number for its standard card is 866-450-2330, and the phone number for the Luxe Card is 866-450-2335.
 Many frequently asked questions are also answered on Banana Republic’s customer service page.

 Luxe is Banana Republic’s premiere cardmember status.
 You can attain it by earning 5,000 points within one year.